Apply for a Small Group and School Age Child Care license

 All required application materials must be submitted to EEC through LEAD.
 Once your complete application is received by EEC, a licensor will contact you to schedule a licensing visit.

-More info about Apply for a Small Group and School Age Child Care license
+More info for Apply for a Small Group and School Age Child Care license

 In some cases, a program that meets specific criteria may be exempt from EEC licensure.
 Before you open your program, please contact your local EEC office to find out if your program is required to have a EEC license to operate.